 Another significant case is Global Witness v.
-Afrimex wherein Global Witness alleged that Afrimex violated the OECD Guidelines by paying mineral taxes to rebel forces in the DRC, thus contributing to, and prolonging, the armed conflict in that country.123 It alleged further that Afrimex failed to practice sufficient due diligence on its supply chain by failing to exert influence on its suppliers to desist from paying money to rebel groups in return for access to minerals.
-Global Witness also alleged that, in violation of the OECD Guidelines, Afrimex sourced minerals from mines that used child and forced labour, who work under unacceptable health and safety practices.124 Global Witness' allegations were based on the report of the United Nations Panel of Experts on the Illegal Exploitation of Natural Resources and other Forms of Wealth of the Democratic Republic of Congo which specifically identified Afrimex as one of the companies in violation of the OECD Guidelines.125 While upholding most of the allegations, the U.K. NCP found that:

-Afrimex initiated the demand for minerals sourced from a conflict zone.
+Afrimex, wherein Global Witness alleged that Afrimex violated the OECD Guidelines by paying mineral taxes to rebel forces in the DRC, thus contributing to, and prolonging, the armed conflict in that country.
+It alleged further that Afrimex did not practice sufficient due diligence with its supply chain by failing to exert influence on its suppliers to desist from paying money to rebel groups in return for access to minerals.
+Global Witness also alleged that, in violation of the OECD Guidelines, Afrimex sourced minerals from mines that used child and forced labour.
+While upholding most of the allegations, the U.K. NCP found that "Afrimex initiated the demand for minerals sourced from a conflict zone.
 Afrimex sourced these minerals from an associated company SOCOMI, and 2 independent comptoirs who paid taxes and mineral licences to RCD-Goma when they occupied the area.
-These payments contributed to the ongoing conflict.
-126
+These payments contributed to the ongoing conflict."